tasuki/lsg/english.md

 ![przystanek alaska](/public/palaska2021.jpg)

-The Polish Summer Go Camp is one of the biggest go events in Europe.
-It has quite a different schedule and attractions then the EGC.
-We organize regular group lessons for dan players, kyu players, beginners, and children.
+The Polish Summer Go School hosts many [go/non-go/go-adjaceent tournaments](https://lsg-go-art-pl.translate.goog/turnieje?_x_tr_sl=auto&_x_tr_tl=en).
+We have daily group lessons for dan players, kyu players, beginners, and children.
 These are usually held in Polish, but especially the dan-level group isn't afraid to switch to English!

 The venue is a farm remodelled to a camping, inspired by the "Northern Exposure" TV series.
 There's a beautiful lake to swim in, forests to stroll in, horses to ride, and beers to drink.
 You can sleep in a cottage or in your tent.
 The camp provides a kitchen, a big barn rebuilt to a general meeting place and dancing room, clean toilets, showers, audio and karaoke hardware, parking.
 You can [see some photos on facebook](https://facebook.com/pg/przystanek.alaska.5/photos/).